16 Oct 2021, last revised 22 Dec 2024

 Holland directory ad - 1887

-The store started in the Finn building (22) on Quincy St. (3).
-The address for the store changed, presumably because the street was re-numbered.
+Even though the drug store remained in the Finn building (22) on Quincy St. (3) for 14 years (22), the address changed, presumably because the street was re-numbered.
 The 1887 Holland directory listed it at 123 Quincy St. (3).
 The 1895, 1897, and 1899 volumes of the Houghton County Polk directory listed it at 125 Quincy St. (4,5,6).
 An early photograph of the store showed a watchmaker and then an open alley on its right side and a small structure in the alley on its left side.
 This layout matches a building labeled "Drugs" at 419 Quincy St. on the 1893 Sanborn map.
 It was on the north side of the street between Tezcuco St. and Reservation St. The 1900 Sanborn map labeled this building as "Drugs" and "To be torn down".

 Sanborn map - Aug 1893

 In Jun 1901, Nichols purchased the drug store in the Kauth block next to the post office with plans to move his store (22,26).
 His present quarters in the Finn block were too small for his growing business under the successful management of "Mr. Halls" (22).
 The Finn block would be torn down and replaced with a two-story brick building (27).
-The Kauth block was newly constructed and ready for occupancy on 01 Oct 1900 (28).
-Arthur T. Ellsworth was the proprietor that established the drug store in the east storeroom (29).
+The Kauth block was just recently constructed in 1900 (28), and Arthur T. Ellsworth established a drug store in the east storeroom (29).
 Ellsworth then sold the store to Edward Hollingshead in Jun 1901 (30), who then sold it to Nichols (22,26).

 Despite the Kauth drug store being less than a year old, Nichols planned extensively remodeling before moving in (22,26).
 He planned to install new fixtures and a gallery for books and stationery, and planned to place the soda fountain and drugs on the west side of the store (22).
 The new store room would have a private office, a doctor's consultation room, and a large prescription room (22).
 It would have almost three times the storage capacity and floor space as the old store (23).
-In Nov 1901, Nichols completed the renovation of the Kauth block and the relocation of his drug store (34); and later in the month, the store was being wired for electric service (35).
+In Nov 1901, Nichols completed the renovation of the Kauth block and the relocation of his drug store (24).
+Later in the month, the store was being wired for electric service (25).
+In Apr 1910, Nichols installed new fixtures and increased the capacity for stock by utilizing the space formally occupied by the soda fountain (32).

 Newspaper ad - Oct 1901